-In a traditional vision on careers, the organization and the employee are the two main parties in career management.
-With the increase of flexible working practices (e.g. freelancers, temporary project members), but also with the growing number of workers from dual-income households, this focus proves to be too narrow.
+In a traditional view on careers, organizations and employees are the two key parties in career management.
+With the increase in flexible work (freelancers, temporary project members, etc.) and the rise in dual-income households, however, this focus has become too narrow.

 What determines the sustainability of a career?

-We opt to develop our research by focusing on two increasingly important groups in today’s labor market:
+Within this research project, we focus on two increasingly important groups in the current labor market:

-• Dual earner workers, represented by dual-income households and workers.
+- dual earners, represented by dual-income households and employees.

-Insight in the role of the different stakeholders in the (sustainable) career of employees.
-Handles for a sustainable career management.
+- Insight into the role of different stakeholders in the (sustainable) career of employees

 Register for our newsletter